nicolasfstgelais/waterQuality/WaterQuality.md

 First we wanted to develop a framework that enable to better understand this complxity and start looking at water quality in an integrative manner, to do so we

 Moving forward there is a need to look at these different world views toghether and understand how the move toghether to help and to define a safe operating space of water quality that encompass all these world views.
 As ecologist we often see trophic level as a integrative variable of ecosyste health, Can ecology reconcile these world views?

+We show that trophic status can be used as an integrative measure but that it lacks power in the context of tradeoffs between services (link to WQI?)

-In environment water quality indices (WQI) Hence, we wanted also to assess as the term water quality increase in importance, to which components of water quality this increase can be attributed to and how the reltive importance of components vary between fields.
+Hence, we wanted also to assess as the term water quality increase in importance, to which components of water quality this increase can be attributed to and how the relative importance of components vary between fields.

-The need to understand how these world views move toghether

-How the different world views of water quality coexist in the scientific literature, at the regulatory level and in real aquatic ecosystems
+We need an integrative framework that enable to evaluate the response of the different world views; a framework that explicitly considers the tradeoffs between multiple uses based specific criteria and their variation in ecosystems.

+To that end we propose to use a safe operating (SafeOp) space , a flexible multidimentional space that is built from the guidelines that are associated to each ecosystem services.

 Characterizing water quality world views
 ========================================